aragonxpd154/access-rid/README.md

 ## 💻 Development Status

 The project was completed ^^.
 Below are some images of the project.
+You can access a preview of the project [here](https://aragonxpd154.github.io/access-rid/)

 <p align="center">
 <img alt="Demo on Photo 1" src="https://i.imgur.com/awKWLSP.png">